cockroachdb/docs/src/current/_includes/v24.1/cdc/sink-configuration-detail.md

 Some complexities to consider when setting `Flush` fields for batching:

-- When all batching parameters are zero (`"Messages"`, `"Bytes"`, and `"Frequency"`) the sink will interpret this configuration as "send batch every time."
+- When all batching parameters are zero (`"Messages"`, `"Bytes"`, and `"Frequency"`) the sink will interpret this configuration as "send batch every time a message is available."
 This would be the same as not providing any configuration at all:

     ~~~
     {